wildducktheories/jsh/README.md

 * available - the package exists in a remote git repository, but the submodule containing the package has not been initialised and updated
 * cached - the submodule containing the package is initialised and updated but not otherwise activated
-* active - the submodule containing the package is initialised and updated, a link representing the package has been added to the runtime tree's bin directory and link to the package directory from the mnt/jsh/resolved-packages has been established
+* active - the submodule containing the package is initialised and updated, a link representing the package has been added to the installation tree's bin directory and link to the package directory from the mnt/jsh/resolved-packages has been established
 * broken - some aspect of the jsh package management invariants are broken